fiberplane/create-honc-app/docs/src/content/docs/stack/cloudflare.md

 description: Serverless runtime and deployment platform for HONC applications
 ---

-[Cloudflare Workers](https://workers.cloudflare.com/) provide a serverless runtime and deployment platform for building and scalling applications across Cloudflare's global network.
+[Cloudflare Workers](https://workers.cloudflare.com/) provide a serverless runtime and deployment platform for building and scaling applications across Cloudflare's global network.
-Cloudflare handles the infrastructure and enables automatic scaling with exeptional performance.
+Cloudflare handles the infrastructure and enables automatic scaling with exceptional performance.

-In terms of HONC Cloudflare workers are used as a serverless runtime for backend applications eanbling building serverless APIs, background jobs, scheduled tasks, etc.
+In the HONC stack, Cloudflare Workers serve as a serverless runtime for backend applications, enabling serverless APIs, background jobs, scheduled tasks, and more.

 ## Worker Configuration
-The configuration for Cloudflare worker in the HONC stack is stored in `wrangler.toml`.
-Note wrangler also supports JSON (`wrangler.json` or `wrangler.jsonc`).
+The configuration for Cloudflare Workers in the HONC stack is stored in `wrangler.toml` (or alternatively `wrangler.json`/`wrangler.jsonc`).
+This configuration file defines settings for both development and production environments, including deployment configurations for different environments and bindings to Cloudflare services.
-The configuration file allows to defiine development and deployment setup's.
-Further is allows you to create binding to different Cloudflare services (see section below).

 ```toml
 name = "honc-d1-template"